michaelyoussef396/code-challenge-instructions-and-example/README.md

 - Navigate to the **parent directory** of `code-challenge/` in your terminal
 - Run `./bin/end.py`, which will create a new file, `<your-name>.bundle` in that directory (for example, `alicia.bundle`)
+    - If you receive permission errors during this step, run `chmod +x ./bin/end.py` to give the file executable permissions, then try again.
 - Navigate back to the code challenge assignment in Canvas
 - Upload `<your-name>.bundle` to the assignment and submit